-What Is Relationship Abuse?
+What is Relationship Abuse?

-What Is Domestic Violence?
+What is Domestic Violence?

 Domestic violence is the intentional pattern of behaviors used to exert power and control over a family member.
 In New York State, domestic violence refers to individuals who are or were married, have a child in common, or are related by blood.